Category Archives: Healthy Home

 Is the air in your home polluted?

 When we make changes that improve our wellness, one place we often forget is in our home.
 We concentrate on exercise, improving out diet, balancing supplements, adopting practices like yoga or mindfulness.
 But often we don’t even consider that the air inside our home may be highly polluted.
-We may not even realise that our home may contain toxic air.
+We often don’t realise our home may contain toxic air.

-One simple and straightforward way we can improve this is to grow indoor house plants for a healthy home.
-But often the underlying problem needs to also be identified and fixed if we are to gain the full benefits.
+One simple way we can improve this is to grow indoor house plants for a healthy home.

 Causes Of Toxic Air